Ichnology: The Study of Tracks and Traces

 - Ichnology of Sea Turtles (more info) - Ever wondered how trackways are made and fossilized?
 This page looks at trackways of modern sea turtles and their ancient relatives.

 - Photo Gallery of Dinosaur Tracks (more info) - An extensive image collection from the Glen Rose State Park dinosaur tracksite.

-- Dinosaur Tracks and Trackways (more info) - This page includes explanations of all aspects of dinosaur track formation from preservation to behavior.
+- Dinosaur Tracks and Trackways ( This site may be offline. ) - This page includes explanations of all aspects of dinosaur track formation from preservation to behavior.